Sorix/CloudCore/README.md

 }()
 ```

-7. To identify changes from your app that should be pushed, **save** from a background ManagedObjectContext named `CloudCorePushContext`, or use the convenience function performBackgroundPushTask
+7. To identify changes from your app that should be pushed, **save** from the convenience function performBackgroundPushTask

 ```swift
 persistentContainer.performBackgroundPushTask { moc in